 They are as often used in new constructions in which they form part of the structural concept.

-Safety Packs – It is frequently adviseable to make provision for safety packs when temporary oil flat jacks are intended to be in position for extended periods and at risk from mechanical damage from other activities in the jacking area
+- Safety Packs – It is frequently advisable to make provision for safety packs when temporary oil flat jacks are intended to be in position for extended periods and at risk from mechanical damage from other activities in the jacking area

 - The flat jack consists of a mild steel capsule, circular in plan, with a cross section that is initially dumb-bell shaped.
 The dished portions are fitted with ground steel thrust plates before the jack is placed between the surfaces to be jacked apart.